Equipment, Services and Book Sets

 - Professional Journals: You may borrow a specific issue, or receive the journal on a rotating basis by signing-up for the WLS journal rotation.
 WLS subscribes to American Libraries, Library Journal, School Library Journal, and Booklist.

-- DVD Checkout Service: WLS has 406 DVDs on their shelves.
+- DVD Checkout Service: WLS has 407 DVDs on their shelves.
 You may check out 20 DVDs of your choosing to borrow up to 90 days.
 We will mail the DVDs to your library and you will be responsible for the postage of mailing them back within the 90 days.
 Any library has the option to stop by the office for the pick up or drop off of the DVDs.
-Contact the WLS office for a list of the DVDs or use this link: http://libraries.ne.gov/wls/dvds/ to view the list.
+Contact the WLS office for a current list of the DVDs showing what is checked out or use this link: http://libraries.ne.gov/wls/dvds/ just to view the whole list.
 Contact the WLS office with your choices to check out.

 - Consulting: The Western Library System Coordinator is available to work individually with library staff, boards, school media specialists and other members on any aspect of library service.
 Through on-site visits, phone calls and email, the Coordinator assists members to resolve problems, assess needs, and enhance programs.